JamesKunstle/SoftwareRenderer/README.md

 # SoftwareRenderer
-AMD internal software renderer.
+AMD internal software renderer project.

-Chris  Bentley
+These documents were written by James Kunstle at Advanced Micro Devices (AMD) in the summer of 2019.